hmrc/api-test-runner/README.md

 Test environment configuration is available.
 A configuration file is required to use it.
 See an [example](https://github.com/hmrc/platform-example-api-scalatest-tests/blob/main/src/test/resources/application.conf).

-Create an url from a configuration file as follows:
+Create a url from a configuration file as follows:

 ```scala
 val url: String = TestEnvironment.url("service") + "/path"